 Contrary to popular belief, this is not something imposed on women by men nor is this a recent phenomenon.
 As easy as it would be to blame the media for brainwashing people all over the world for this practice, hair removal can be traced all the way back to the Stone Ages when men and women used seashells as tweezers and sharpened rocks to scrape off the unwanted hair.

 The men and women during ancient Egyptian times took it a step further by removing all their body hair (including that of their head) only to wear wigs and extensions on their bald heads.
 Aside from pioneering the circular razor (sharpened rocks) they used pumice stones to buffer the hair off.
 The ancient Egyptians were the first to develop hot wax by creating a sugar-based paste (basically caramel, right before it reaches the crystallizing stage) to rip the hair out by it’s roots.
 This method is now known as sugaring.
 In Kuwait, we call it Halawa (which means literally means candy in Arabic).
-It’s also known as Shera (yes, pronounced exactly like the name of He-Man’s girlfriend), Arabic Wax, Persian Wax, Egyptian Wax, Sugar Wax, Body Sugaring, and other variations of the aforementioned.
+It’s also known as Shera (yes, pronounced exactly like the name of He-Man’s sister), Arabic Wax, Persian Wax, Egyptian Wax, Sugar Wax, Body Sugaring, and other variations of the aforementioned.

 During the Roman empire, excess hair was considered uncivilized so the wealthy men and women of the time used flint as razors to remove the hair.
 They also used stones, tweezers and depilatory creams and even improved on the Ancient Egyptian’s circular razor design.
 If you take a look at Greco-Roman Art and you will notice that the women shown, while nude, are not portrayed to have any excess hair/body hair.